Table of Contents

 You will continue doing the exercises your physical therapist taught you in the first week.
 Do not try to put all your weight on your leg just yet.
 And, when you stand up, make sure to use something stable for support.

-By this time, you should be able to fold your leg to put on your pants.
+By this time, you should be able to fold your legs to put on your pants.
 You should also be able to stand on your operated leg for 10 to 15 minutes.
-The pain and swelling should start to decrease during this week.
+The pain and swelling should start to decrease this week.

-At this point you should be able to walk without a cane or crutches by this time.
+At this point, you should be able to walk without a cane or crutches.
 You may still need them for long distances, however.
 You may also be able to start driving if you can do an emergency stop without pain.
 You should also be able to care for most of your needs now.

 You may also consider taking a class or participating in a support group.
 This can help you learn more about living with a knee replacement.
 Recovery times will vary from person to person.
 In general, most people will be able to return to their normal activities within four to six weeks.

 If you have any concerns, talk to your doctor or therapist.
-They can help you create a full recovery plan right for you.
+They can help you create a full recovery plan just for you.